Houses you may also like...

 The lawns sweep down to the house’s very own woodland, thick and tangled with adventure.
 The woods are crying out for Easter egg hunts, hide-and-seek or den-building, as your kids travel back in time to an era of scuffed knees and rosy cheeks.

-On clear nights the cedar-wood hydro hot tub sits invitingly beneath the twinkling sky, offering a front-row seat to a majestic celestial performance.
+On summer days the heated pool is calling, or perhaps a cocktail or two on the surrounding loungers.
+Clear nights mean one thing, the inviting cedar-wood hydro hot tub sits beneath the twinkling sky, offering a front-row seat to a majestic celestial performance.
 Just add champagne.

 You’ll want to explore, too, because the five acres of grounds come with a five-a-side football pitch.
 Look further and you’ll even find a 15 ft American Tipi.
 Play lawn games in summer, stomp around the woods, then, as evening descends, slip into your robe and gather round the 12-seat table for a round of nightcaps.